-If it doesn’t work, you are only out the time you spent trying something new.
-At least you tried.
+If it doesn’t work, that’s ok.
 You’ll still spend the same money with the repair guy.

-When we are faced with a money goal that feels tedious, it’s often hard to stay focused and intense enough to see the goal through to the end.
-But if you have a second goal waiting on the other side of that first goal, that can give you something positive to keep you on track.
+When with a money goal that feels tedious, it’s hard to stay focused on seeing the goal through to the end.
+But having a second (more fun) goal can be just what you need to stay on track.

-For example, let’s say that your tedious goal is to pay off a mountain of debt.
-With the average credit card debt in our country being $10,000 (source), it’s likely to take a while to get through that payment plan.
+For example, let’s say that your tedious goal is to pay off debt.
+With the average credit card debt around $10,000 (source), it’ll take a while to get that paid off.
+Knowing that you can take a fun vacation once your debt is paid off will keep you going.

-Even if you only choose a couple of money goals from this list, you can slowly begin to improve your situation.
-Small change can become big change over time if you have a great attitude and the drive to succeed!
+Small change can become big change over time if you have a great attitude and the drive to succeed.